What is a co-op?

 4th Principle: Autonomy and Independence

-Co-operatives are autonomous, self-help organisations controlled by their members.
-If they enter to agreements with other organisations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their co-operative autonomy.
+Co-operatives are autonomous, self-help organizations controlled by their members.
+If they enter to agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their co-operative autonomy.

 5th Principle: Education, Training and Information